TPS - SAT Tips

 - My fifth selection I would recommend is called About.com Testprep .
 There is a Test prep expert who has put together a good website with both good tips and practice.

-- An excellent blog for reading is one that is called The Ultimate SAT Verbal .
-It no longer posts its new stuff on this blog and now posts to The Critical Reader.
+- An excellent blog for reading is one that is called The Critical Reader.
 There is a focus on reading but it is just loaded with great advice and provides guidance in areas the other ones do not.

 - This next one, called Free Rice is primarily designed for vocabulary building and has levels from 1-60.
 It is actually a charity and when you get an answer correct you donate rice to the hungry.
 Although not necessarily specific to SAT, it helps it and you feel as if you are doing something worthwhile beyond just getting a better SAT score.
 Start with the hardest levels and work your way down but do not be surprised of you get them all wrong at the highest levels.